IRSL-tut/irsl_documents/source/coordinates.rst

 :math:`\mathbf{v}` is 3D position vector (numpy.array).
 Folowing 4 functions do not change the input value.

+- Rotating vector

 .. code-block:: python

     >>> v = numpy.array([0.1, 0.2, 0.3])
     >>> T.rotate_vector(v)
     array([-0.2,  0.1,  0.3])

-- Mathmatical representation of a return value is
+Mathmatical representation of a return value is

 :math:`\mathbf{R} \mathbf{v}`

+- Rotating vector (inverse-rotation)

 .. code-block:: python

     >>> T.inverse_rotate_vector(v)

-- Mathmatical representation of a return value is
+Mathmatical representation of a return value is

 :math:`\mathbf{v}^T \mathbf{R}`

+- Transforming vector

+Converts a vector represented in a local coordinate system T to a vector represented in the world coordinate system.

 .. code-block:: python

     >>> T.transform_vector(v)

-Converts a vector represented in a local coordinate system T to a vector represented in the world coordinate system.

-- Mathmatical representation of a return value is
+Mathmatical representation of a return value is

 :math:`\mathbf{R}\mathbf{v} + \mathbf{p}`

+- Transforming vector(inverse-transformation)

+Converts a vector represented in the world coordinate system. to a vector represented in a local coordinate system T.

 .. code-block:: python

     >>> T.inverse_transform_vector(v)

-Converts a vector represented in the world coordinate system. to a vector represented in a local coordinate system T.

-- Mathmatical representation of a return value is
+Mathmatical representation of a return value is

 :math:`\mathbf{R}^{-1}\left( \mathbf{v} - \mathbf{p} \right)`